 Priority 1: Maximise inward investment from film and television productions

-Since its launch, the Kent Film Office has supported many high profile productions, such as Avengers: Age of Ultron , Into The Woods, Wolf Hall, The Tunnel, Rush and Great Expectations and filming activity has generated more than £25m direct spend into the Kent economy since its inception in 2006.
-As the Kent Film Office is a free service to productions, all of this inward investment is directly benefitting local businesses, communities and attractions as part of KCC’s regeneration and economy activities.
+Since its launch, the Kent Film Office has supported many high profile productions, such as Avengers: Age of Ultron , Into The Woods, Wolf Hall, The Tunnel, Rush and Great Expectations and filming activity generates on average more than £2.2 million direct spend into the Kent economy every year.
+As the Kent Film Office is a free service to productions, all of this inward investment is directly benefitting local businesses, communities and attractions as part of KCC’s regeneration.

 Priority 2: Safeguard the civil rights and interests of Kent’s residents and businesses